Calculate applicable TDS on payments to ensure accurate tax deduction and compliance.

 Instantly view the TDS rate, TDS amount, and net amount payable

 Note: If the recipient’s PAN is not available, enable the option “Recipient’s PAN not available”.
-In such cases, TDS is deducted at a higher rate as per income tax rules.
+In such cases, TDS is deducted at a higher rate as prescribed under the Income Tax Act.

 How Is TDS Calculated?